equiano-institute/attackspace/README.md

 The First Level of Super Mario Bros. is Easy with Lexicographic Orderings and Time Travel

 </td> <td>
-Intended Goal: Play Bubble Bobble in a human-like manner<br>
+Intended Goal: Play Bubble Bobble in a human-like manner</td>

-Behavior: The PlayFun algorithm deliberately dies in the Bubble Bobble game as a way to teleport to the respawn location, as this is faster than moving to that location in a normal manner.<br>
+<td>Behavior: The PlayFun algorithm deliberately dies in the Bubble Bobble game as a way to teleport to the respawn location, as this is faster than moving to that location in a normal manner.</td>

 <td>Misspecified Goal: Maximize score</td>